 A programme of continuing education is offered to all Directors, including the practice of inviting external industry and subject specialists to present to the Board on matters of general relevance to the Company.
-During 2016, the Board received presentations from external experts on board composition and the outlook for the global LNG market.
+During 2017, the Board received presentations from external experts on the outlook for the global LNG market and shipping as well as internal experts on oil & gas reserves methodology, exploration portfolio management and value creation and small scale LNG technology.